scramjetorg/transform-hub/README.md

 )
 ```

-During your development or checking out our code, you may want to edit some of out reference app.
+During your development or checking out our code, you may want to edit some of our reference apps.
 After that you are very welcome to use our scripts to speed up your developing process.
 In this case, you can use the following, that will build and send any of the reference packages and samples in this repo:

 ```bash
 SEQ_ID=$(./scripts/_/upload-sequence packages/reference-apps/hello-alice-out) # -> when you want to upload the package (it will be built if needed)